giorginolab/aGAL-MD/README.md

 The repo contains:

-- *DGJ*, contains mol2 files used to build the correct protein structure and other DGJ-related data.
+- *DGJ*, contains mol2 files used to build the correct protein structure and corresponding forcefield parameters (charmm36).
 - *functions*, contains notebooks and scripts used to obtain the data described in the report.
 - *glycosylation*, contains the [reglycosylated pdb structure](/glycosylation/3gxt_reglyco.pdb)* and informations about the glycans.
 - *prepared_systems*, contains the six systems described in the report (apo and holo, wt, N215S, R301Q) before equilibrating.